 PVC pipes are noisy-their relatively light weight allows rushing water to make the pipes vibrate, and there isn’t a lot of noise insulation.
 You can hear loud noises when you use a faucet or flush a toilet.
 Those vibrations can eventually loosen connections.
 It would be a good idea to have the pipes inspected.

-Contact HELP Plumbing, Heating, Cooling and Electric as soon as you can to set up a home inspection.
+Contact HELP Plumbing, Heating, Cooling and Drains as soon as you can to set up a home inspection.
 Even if replacement isn’t in the cards yet, technicians will be able to spot leaks and fix issues before they become serious.